We all have stomachaches and trouble going to the bathroom once in a while, but for people with IBS, the chronic pain and discomfort can be disabling.

 - Clear or white mucus with the stool

 To determine whether your digestive problems are truly IBS, doctors need to see two out of the following three features:

-The standard diagnostic guideline for IBS, called the Rome III criteria, requires that you have these symptoms for at least 12 weeks during the past 6 months.
-But most doctors don't follow that requirement closely, says Philip Schoenfeld, MD, MSEd, MSc.
+The standard diagnostic guideline for IBS, called the Rome IV criteria, requires that you have these symptoms for at least 1 day a week in the last 3 months and that symptoms started at least 6 months prior.
+But most doctors don't follow that requirement closely, says Philip Schoenfeld, MD.
 He is co-author of the American College of Gastroenterology's IBS treatment guidelines.

 Doctors can determine whether your symptoms are IBS or signs of another problem.
 IBS is often confused with other illnesses, so doctors will need to ask questions and perform tests to confirm a diagnosis.